-A mother who values marriage and has enjoyed a happy married life has a daughter who appears herself to be happily married.
+A mother who values marriage and has enjoyed a happy married life has a daughter who appears to be happily married.
 The mother believes strongly that marriage is a solemn, life-long commitment.

-The news of the daughter's impending divorce comes as new and unwelcome experience.
+The news of the daughter's impending divorce is a new and unwelcome experience.
 This leads the mother to reflect upon the nature of relationships and what marriage means when relationships founder.
-This reflection leads to a new understanding of human interaction and a revised model of "partnership".
+This reflection leads to a new understanding of human interaction and a revised model of "partnership."

-On the basis of this experience, reflection and a new way of seeing things, the mother decides to become involved in a programme of marriage preparation run by her local church.
+Based on this experience, reflection, and a new way of seeing things, the mother decides to become involved in a marriage preparation programme run by her local church.